-Payable approximately 18 months prior to commencement, or where an offer is made less than 18 months prior to commencement at the time of acceptance of offer, and credited against the second invoice for the student.
-Families are advised of the payment date in advance.
+Tuition Fees in Advance are payable approximately 18 months prior to commencement.
+Where an offer is made less than 18 months prior to commencement, the amount is payable at the time of acceptance of offer.
+Tuition Fees in Advance are credited against the second invoice for the student.
+Families are advised of the payment dates in advance.